Andritz AG: The beginnings

 In 1852, Joseph Körösi, an ironmonger from Hungary, founded a small iron foundry in the then still independent municipality of Andritz.
-Although Körösi initially only produced small castings, the company expanded very quickly and produced water turbines, cranes and pumps.
-By 1860, the company already employed over 500 people, and by 1870 the number had risen to 1300.
-Meanwhile, steam boilers, steam engines, mining machinery and even bridges were also manufactured.
+Working in conjunction with a neighbouring earlier facility also owned by Körösim, the company's product range expanded very quickly.
+Specifically, by the late 1850s, the foundry was producing steam hammers and entire iron bridges.
+By 1860, the works was employing in excess of 500 people, which rose to 1,300 employees by 1870.
+Furthermore, by this point, the works had expanded into producing steam boilers, steam engines, and mining machinery were also manufactured.

-First crisis
+Late 19th century

 After the death of the company founder in 1871, his adopted son Viktor Körösi (1848-1912) became the owner of the machine factory (city office 1874: Griesgasse 36), of which he had been the director until then.
-As a result of a general economic crisis in Austria (triggered, among other things, by the loss of the Austrian territories in Upper Italy), over 1000 workers had to be made redundant.
-Viktor Körösi sold the company to Österreichische Alpine Montanunion, an association of iron and steel industry companies in Styria and forerunner of Voestalpine.
-The machine factory focussed on equipping steel and rolling mills and manufacturing steam engines.
+As a result of a general economic crisis in Austria (triggered, among other things, by the loss of the Austrian territories in Upper Italy), as well as management persisting with an increasingly impractical growth strategy where labour costs persistently escalated while orders stagnated, the company quickly encountered a period of hardship.
+In 1873, over 1,000 workers had to be made redundant.
+During the early 1880s, in response to the company having become heavily indebted, Viktor Körösi transferred ownership to its primary creditor, Österreichische Alpine Montanunion (ÖMAG), an association of iron and steel industry companies in Styria and forerunner of Voestalpine.
+Thereafter, the company was reorganised, shutting down unprofitable activities and centralising iron production to locations that were well served by Austria's railway network.

+Andritz's role within ÖMAG was to produce modern technical apparatus, particularly large machines, that would be adopted across the parent company's various industrial locations.
+Accordingly, the company produced rolling mills and large steam engines, many of which were delivered to ÖMAG's mines.
+During its first decade of ÖMAG ownership, the firm produced roughly 200 steam engines, a field in which the company became particularly innovative, such as the development of new control systems.
+Towards the end of the 19th century, Andritzis became a key supplier for the Austrian Navy, providing high powered steam engines that were used for shipbuilding.
+Furthermore, it is claimed that the company produced the heaviest and most powerful metallurgical apparatus in the nation during the late 19th century.